lsst/verify/doc/metric-dev.rst

    :ref:`validate-base-metric-yaml`.

-Creating Metric Objects in Python
+Creating Metric objects in Python
 =================================

 A `Metric` object is typically built from a YAML definition with the `Metric.from_yaml` class method.